Oncoindex is the first web portal monitoring reimbursement status of cancer medicines.

-What is the measure of real progress in access to cancer treatment?
+How can we measure real progress in access to cancer treatment?

 Real progress in a given country is related to, among the others, reimbursement of other medicines recommended by ESMO; however, the very fact of reimbursement of a particular medicine is not tantamount to success.
 A public health care system is truly improved when the country approaches European standards.

 Many European countries, particularly in the Central and Eastern Europe, are far behind highly-developed countries.
 In order to minimise these inequalities they need to actively make up for their delays and reimburse new therapies.